 1. Identify your feelings.
 Knowing how you feel can be tricky.
-For example, depression manifests as anxiety 65 percent of the time.
-Don’t just go with your first emotional rush, stay with it for a few minutes and get in touch with what you really feel.
+Don’t just go with your first emotional rush; stay with it for a few minutes and get in touch with what you really feel.

 2. Share your true emotions.
 When you speak from your heart, the other person feels it and your message will get through to him or her.

 3. Feel the fire, but don’t get burned.
 If something really excites you or makes you angry, it is best to not display feelings that may make someone else uncomfortable.
 Share your exhilaration or ire with words, not volume.